Two’s trouble when three’s a crowd…

 Caine plays successful Broadway playwright Sidney Bruhl, a writer of chilling mysteries with writer’s block.
 After his latest crime mystery play is slated by the audience on its opening night, Bruhl gets drunk in a bar next to the theatre.

 The bar has a TV on, with more wounding words of his play from critics on every channel.
 He phones home, frightening his sickly wife, Myra.
-Myra (Dyan Cannon) seen with her medication next to her bedside.
+Myra (Dyan Cannon) was seen with her medication next to her bedside.

 Myra is a rich, highly-strung young woman.
 She screams with fear at the slightest thing, Bruhl sums his wife up perfectly when he tells her; “Every time I come in this bloody house, You scream!”.
 The poor woman appears in a permanent state of anxiety, despite her husband’s firm and loving support.